AndryOut/Auto-Sub-ReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 What exactly do the "Fasi.py" scripts do?
-(You can edit the values by opening the .py files with Notepad)

 Fase0.py:
 - Extracts audio from "ep.mkv", passes it to demucs which extracts vocals with the CPU (3/5 minutes) or with GPU (30/40 seconds).